hoj2atwit/Yapa-Bot-PY/README.md

 I felt that remaking his bot with what I felt more comfortable with would prove a good learning opportunity.
 Of course I've taken a hard focus on polishing simple aspects of the bot before adding large new features so in terms of features it is behind.

-Feel free to DM me on discord @[Sonzee {my gf numba 1}#7276] if you have any questions about this bot or idk what else you'd want to ask me about.
+Feel free to DM me on discord @[koigzee] if you have any questions about this bot or idk what else you'd want to ask me about.
-You can also email me at johnniezho@gmail.com, but not sure how often I really check my emails.
+You can also email me at johnniezho@gmail.com if you have any questions.